 It is common for the initial Social Security application to be denied.
 If your application has been denied, don’t lose hope.
 You have the right to request reconsideration and a hearing with an administrative law judge.
 Regardless of your occupation, if you can no longer work due to a disability, you are entitled to receive the disability benefits you have been contributing to throughout your working career.

 If you are already involved in the Social Security disability claim process, you probably know that it can be a long road.
 In Maine, the time between the initial application and the first hearing can be nearly two years.
-At Leen, Chase & Dufour, we understand that this can be disheartening.
-We know that a high level of communication with our clients is important during this time, and we will do everything we can to help you know what to expect, answer your questions, and be by your side during the process.
+At Leen, Chase, & Dufour, we understand that this can be disheartening.
+We know that a high level of communication with our clients is important during this time.
+We will do everything we can to help you know what to expect, answer your questions, and be by your side during the process.

 Don’t wait to be denied.
 Our representatives can work with you from the beginning, establish a trusting relationship with you, identify potential pitfalls, and develop valuable strategies.